 Exporting to RiverMeadow Data Migration

-- This will bring you to the “Create Migration Export” screen.
-Simply select “RiverMeadow CSV” from the ‘Choose Migration’ drop-down, and click the Export button to export a CSV file with the IP address(es) and credentials for the server instance(s) that power your chosen Business Applications.
+- This will bring you to the Create Migration Export page.
+Select RiverMeadow CSV from the Choose target for migration drop-down, and click Export button to export a CSV file with the IP address(es) and credentials for the server instance(s) that power your chosen Business Applications.

-- Save the exported CSV, and then open it using RiverMeadow to perform your migration!
+- Save the exported CSV, and then open it using RiverMeadow to perform your migration.

 Support for more migration software is being added and will be released shortly.
 Should you have any questions, please contact firstname.lastname@example.org.